 The Olympus Evolt E-300 became my camera of choice for shooting in the sun-drenched Sonoran Desert environs of Phoenix, Arizona.
 In fact, I preferred it over the Canon Rebel XT that was until that point my main camera.
 Why?
 The E-300 loves the sun.
 The Kodak 8 megapixel sensor that powers this model was used in only two Olympus models, the E-300 and E-500.
 It is really special!
 Kodak knows a thing or two about color, and it shows in the results this tiny 8-megapixel sensor produces in bright outdoor light.The sample photos shown in this article were all captured in Arizona with this DSLR.
 It records strong sunlight images without being overwhelmed.
 The colors are vivid and punchy, and remind me of the look of Kodachrome slide film.
 Like slide film, the images have a default personality or look that is very pleasing, but not neutral.
 Given the sensor’s Kodak heritage, that is not surprising.
 If you plan to shoot in harshly lit outdoor environments, this is the ideal camera for it.
 It loved the relentless Arizona sun and captured some of my favorite images taken in sun-drenched settings.

 The Olympus Evolt E-300 kit lens, (14-45mm F3.5-5.6) is in my opinion, the finest kit lens made today.
 It is the perfect match for the E-300 sensor.
-I have not, in the thousands of photos captured with this camera, seen a single case of bad chromatic aberrations (the nasty purple and pink fringes seen on dark edges with bright backgrounds) in any of my photos, even those shot in harsh sunlight.
+I have not, in the thousands of photos captured with this camera, seen a single case of bad chromatic aberrations (the nasty purple and pink fringes seen on dark edges with bright backgrounds), even those shot in harsh sunlight.
 That is evidence of the excellent design inherent in this kit lens, and, of its being perfectly matched with this camera and sensor.
 The lens is sharp edge to edge and is an excellent performer, well above the standards of a typical kit lens.
 I can also highly recommend the 40-150mm F3.5-4.5 zoom telephoto included with the E-300 2 lens kit.
 Because of the “four-thirds” sized sensor, the 40-150mm provides the equivalent of an 80-300mm lens on a 35mm camera (the 14-45mm lens is a 28-90mm 35mm equivalent.
 You will be quite happy with the results from both lenses.

 This is not the best camera for low light photography.
 The same sensor that handles harsh sunlight so well tends to become grainy and lose color saturation in low light.
 Low light images tend to look a bit flat and dull even at the lowest ISO, and usually need a bit of noise reduction (especially in shadow areas) in post-processing.
 I would not recommend using this camera for low light photography at all.
 The photos are more reminiscent of high-speed film and not in the same league with base-model 6 megapixel DSLR models from Nikon and Canon.